LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### brandAvatarImage
-Set avatar image for the brand, and is an optional UIImage that if set to **nil** a default avatar displays.
+Default avatar image for Brand.
+If setting nil - default avatar image will be used

    - **Type:** UIImage?
    - **Default value:** nil